 The Company's remuneration committee (the "Committee") is responsible for administering the Share Option Scheme.
-Options to acquire Shares in the Company may be granted under the Share Option Scheme to any employee or director of the Company or member of the Group.
+Options to acquire Shares in the Company may be granted under the Share Option Scheme to any employee or director of the Company or of other Group entities.